 Asset Underweight Overweight United States We are overweight U.S. equities for their relative quality bias and the sizable policy response to the outbreak: large fiscal stimulus coupled with the Federal Reserve's commitment to keep rates low and markets functioning.
-Euro area We stay underweight on European equities.
-We see greater upside elsewhere in an eventual recovery.
-Europe is more dependent on foreign trade.
+Euro area We are reviewing our stance on European equities as we see them as a way to gain cyclical exposure.
+The ramped-up policy response and solid public health measures provide a positive background for an activity pickup.
 Japan We are underweight Japanese equities.
 The country has limited monetary and fiscal policy space to offset the outbreak's impact.
 Emerging markets We are neutral on EM equities.
 Valuations have cheapened, but the global economic slowdown and cheaper oil challenge many EM economies.
-The outbreak also is a big test for weak public health systems.
-Equities Asia ex-Japan We are overweight Asia ex-Japan equities on prospects of an eventual growth uptick.
-We see China as in the early stages of restarting its economy and having more policy space to revive activity. - Momentum We are neutral on momentum.
+The outbreak also is a big test for weak public health systems. - Asia ex-Japan We are overweight Asia ex-Japan equities on prospects of an eventual growth uptick.
+We see China as in the early stages of restarting its economy and having more policy space to revive activity.
+Momentum We are neutral on momentum.
 The factor has outperformed in the growth slowdown, partly due to its exposure to "secular growers" in the tech industry as well as dividend paying bond proxies.
 Value We remain underweight value.
 Value has historically performed best in periods of accelerating growth, and we now see the coronavirus outbreak posing downside risks to the economy.
 Minimum volatility We like min-vol for its defensive properties in a growth slowdown.
 The factor has historically performed well late in the cycle.
 Quality We hold quality as an overweight.
 We like that it has been resilient in late-cycle periods, despite relatively high valuations.
 Fixed Income U.S. Treasuries We like U.S. Treasuries.
 Low rates reduce their ability to cushion against risk asset selloffs, but we see greater room for long-term yields to fall further in the U.S. than in other developed markets.
 Treasury Inflation- Protected Securities We are neutral on TIPS.
-After a huge decline in rates that makes the entry point less attractive.
-We still see potential for higher inflation over time and like TIPS in strategic allocations.
+A huge decline in rates has made the entry point less attractive, yet we still see potential for higher inflation over time and like TIPS in strategic allocations.
 German bunds We remain underweight bunds.
 They provide little cushion against major risk events, but would not add to our underweight after recent underperformance versus U.S. Treasuries.
 Euro area peripherals We are holding our overweight in euro area peripheral government bonds.
 Fiscal authorities increased stimulus and the European Central Bank expanded its asset purchases program to cushion the pandemic's impact.
 Global investment grade We like global investment grade credit.
 Renewed asset purchases by central banks as well as the prospect of a stable rates backdrop support the sector at a time when valuations have cheapened.
 Global high yield We stay overweight high yield as a source of income, despite recent underperformance.
 We avoid energy as a lower-for-longer oil price challenges the ability of issuers to refinance near-term maturities.
 Emerging market - hard currency We stay neutral on hard-currency EM debt due to the heavy exposure to energy exporters and limited policy space among some markets.
 Default risks may be underpriced.
 Emerging market - local currency We are neutral on local-currency EM debt to neutral because we see a risk of further currency declines in key markets amid monetary and fiscal easing.
 This could wipe out the asset class's attractive coupon income.
 Asia fixed income We stay overweight based on a slowdown in the spread of the virus, Chinese monetary easing, low energy exposure and reasonable relative value.
 We see demand from Chinese and regional investors.